Bellingham Climate Action

 This isn't about climate change but about this website's format?
 How am I supposed to ask question if you turn off the ability to post a question?
 All I want to do is contact someone who works in the transportation department to talk about an issue my neighbors and I have been seeing in our neighborhood.
 How am I supposed to even direct this issue to someone when you remove the ability to even post a question?
 So I'm doing it in this post.
 Please email me.

-Gilley asked about 4 years ago
+Gilley asked over 4 years ago

 Thank you for your feedback about your experience with Engage Bellingham.
 We are excited about this new tool for connecting with our community and we’re still learning how best to use it.
 We appreciate you sharing that it wasn’t clear how to reach us for projects and questions not directly addressed on our Engage Bellingham site.
 We’ll use this feedback as we fine-tune the site in the weeks and months ahead.
 For your transportation related questions, please direct your questions to the Public Works Department at AskPW@cob.org or 360-778-7800.